 - commission keynote speakers for continuing education conferences on legal ethics and professionalism.

 “The OBA Foundation encourages future applications,” he says.
-“Once again, we’ll be seeking applications and interested parties can go to the website to learn more about the terms of reference.
+“We’ll be updating our website soon for the new term and interested parties can go there to learn more about the terms of reference.
 We also welcome previously unsuccessful applicants to reapply in future.”